Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_01_Basic_NoC_Design/README.md

  </tr>
 </table>

-# Basic NoC Design: Building and Running the Design
+# Basic NoC Design

-***Version: Vivado 2021.1***
+***Version: Vivado 2023.2***

 ## Introduction to Logical NoC

-The AMD Vivado&trade; Next Generation 2021.1 tool flow introduces a pair of IPs: the AXI NoC and the AXIS NoC.
-These IPs act as logical representations of the AMD Versal&trade; programmable NoC.
+The Vivado® Next Generation 2023.2 tool flow introduces a pair of IPs: the AXI NoC and the AXIS NoC.
+These IPs act as logical representations of the Versal™ programmable NoC.
 The AXI NoC supports the AXI memory mapped protocol while the AXIS NoC supports the AXI4-Stream protocol.
 Each instance specifies a set of connections to be mapped onto the physical NoC, along with the quality of service (QoS) requirements for each connection.
-A given block design might have any number of instances of both types.
+A given block design may have any number of instances of both types.
 IP integrator automatically aggregates the connectivity and QoS information from all of the logical NoC instances to form a unified traffic specification for the NoC compiler.